evanpurkhiser/CS-Karat-Sleuth/doc/presentations/final/presentation.md

 ## Kick off Demo ...

-## Implementation
+## Design & Implementation

  * Written as a ruby gem with an intuitive command line interface and library
- * Rake tasks to download and normalize training/testing data
+ * Download and normalize various training/testing data
  * Bayesian filtering/training performed on email subject and body
  * Bayesian category-word-tally triplets are stored in SQLite
+ * Stop words are removed and words are converted to their stem form

 ### Useful Libraries